michael-fonder/fonder_thesis-2016/MSCKF/README.txt

 Use the CMakeLists to create a makefile which can be used to build a demonstration of the implementation.

-IMPORT : in order to be able to compile the code, you need to have OpenCV installed on your computer
+IMPORT : in order to be able to compile the code, you need to have OpenCV and Eigen3 installed on your computer

 The binary file will be built in the "build" folder.